Please note: This is a DIY charcuterie board and not available for order.

 Portion: Pickled Vegetables would be 4-5oz per person, oils and balsamics are just enough to drizzle.

-A quality balsamic (like John Greek) is a wonderful addition to drizzle over a pate, or a mild cheese.
+A quality balsamic is a wonderful addition to drizzle over a pate, or a mild cheese.
 A wonderful DIY-addition would be some caramelized beets, for a deep earthy flavour with just a hint of sweet.
 For some added beauty, opt for the candy-cane beets for their bright pink colour.
-We also have many Local Pickled Beets, Pickled Asparagus and Pickled Cauliflower ready to go right by our cheese section in the market.
+We also have Lepp Grown Pickles & Pickled Beans ready to go right by our cheese section in the market.

 If you’re looking to create a dessert-like platter, you can skip this category.